 GVSU depends on its faculty members for the time, energy, and the leadership that will enable the university to accomplish its mission.
 It is only through the service activities of faculty that GVSU is able to sustain strong shared governance.
 In addition to committee work, service to both current and prospective students and to alumni are also valued service activities.

 As representatives of a particular discipline and members of a scholarly community, GVSU faculty members are responsible for advancing their professions and enhancing the quality of scholarly and professional organizations.

 Service to the community involves faculty members acting as representatives of the university while using their expertise to contribute to the public's knowledge and welfare.
 Community service can sometimes be integrated with scholarship if a community engagement project results in a scholarly outcome.

 G. Area of Significant Focus

 A significant focus is concentrated activity that will, at its conclusion, produce a meaningful, documented outcome in teaching, scholarship, and/or service.
 It is undertaken in addition to expectations in those three areas.
 A significant focus can be a one-semester undertaking, or it can take multiple semesters to complete.
 Each semester, the significant focus shall require approximately the same amount of time as teaching a 3-credit hour or standard course.
 It shall not have been counted as part of the expected teaching load or have been compensated externally or additionally; exceptions to the compensation exclusion must be approved by the dean of the college.
 Faculty members should confirm that their choice of significant focus of activity is consistent with their unit’s and college’s expectations for tenure and promotion.

-In their annual Faculty Activity Plan (see Shared Governance SG 3.02), every regular
+In their annual Faculty Workload Plan (see Shared Governance SG 3.02), every regular

 faculty member shall propose a significant focus.
 The significant